Communication is an act of balance, fraught and uncertain.

 He received his MA and PhD in Communication from Arizona State University, writing his thesis on a web-based social movement and his dissertation on emergent fan fiction communities.
 He did his undergraduate study at Loyola Marymount University, where his undergraduate senior thesis, on how community norms are enforced in an online horror fan community, was eventually published.
 He teaches public speaking, popular culture and film, research methods, communication technology, social media, rhetoric, persuasion, and data visualization.

-He delivered keynotes and breakouts on social media strategy at INBOUND17, The National Association of College Auxiliary Services, and the Texas Self Storage Association.
+He delivered keynotes and breakouts on social media strategy at INBOUND, TSAE's TechTalks, the IAEE Expo!Expo!, The National Association of College Auxiliary Services, the Texas Self Storage Association, The California Society of Association Executives, The Association of Collegiate Conference and Events Directors International, the Texas Masonry Council and many others.
 He has also spoken on internal and external communication at the Texas Library Association, the Library Learning Cooperative, Libraries Out Loud, and a variety of universities.
-He has upcoming presentations on social media at the IAEE Expo and the Texas Association of Museums.

-He also delivered an upcoming communication workshop to BCFS emergency management first response teams.
+He also delivered a communication workshop to BCFS emergency management first response teams.

 He delivered the keynote for the inaugural Engaging Pedagogy conference at TLU, "Teaching.
 Is.
 Persuasion."
-He has since has spoken on teaching and public speaking at various universities as well as at the Texas Library Association.
+He has since has spoken on teaching and public speaking at various universities.

 He has appeared in the documentary films The People Versus George Lucas and 3 Glimpses.

 I know, right?
 Because today you said to yourself, "You know, I think I need MORE email."